 A person may also wish to seek guidance from a doctor in the case of a strain, as the doctor may be able to recommend additional treatment.

 Symptoms that signal a need for immediate attention include:

-Preventable shoulder blade pain is typically associated with trauma and overuse.
-Steps to take may include:
+Preventable shoulder blade pain typically results from trauma and overuse.
+Preventive steps to take may include: